-Single mother of two,
+Single mother of two.

-and now, an ambassador of The Rose
+Now an ambassador of The Rose

 The Rose was the lifeline for Juanita when she was diagnosed with Invasive Lobular Carcinoma at the age of 44.
 She vividly remembers attempting to add up in her mind what the costs would be after receiving her first mammogram, fine needle aspiration, and biopsy.
 She was a single mother without insurance, and she knew there was no way she could pay for everything.
 She knew cancer treatment comes with a high price tag.